 CH Course Notes 30 Credits from your Master's (whether it was in Geography or not) Transfer is automatic ONLY if courses were taken at UF in Geography.
 If courses were from a different graduate program at UF or from a different institution, these will need to be transferred into the Geography program, which requires your FINAL OFFICIAL TRANSCRIPT to complete the necessary process (UF transcripts do not list individual courses, and these details are required).
 Confirm that courses were taken within 7 years of admission to doctoral program and that all 30 CH were awarded with a letter grade (S/U grades don't transfer).
-Bring documentation to the Graduate Secretary to complete the process (complete process in year one).
+Bring documentation to the Graduate Coordinator or Administrative Assistant to complete the process (complete process in year one).
 4 GEO5920 Colloquium - 1 CH per term.
 Must attend 4 semesters, and it is recommended that this is done during years 1 and 2.
 Students may choose to register for credit in a later semester, but they must maintain letter of attendance & grade, which is required to register for credit.
 Students must give a professional job talk on their dissertation research after becoming ABD, and only after at least 2/3 of research is complete (i.e. 2 of 3 papers).
 If the presentation is given without clear completion of research, the student will be required to present again at a later date.
-3 GEO6118 Contemporary Geographic Thought If taken at UF, the requirement is met.
+3 GEO6118 Contemporary Geographic Thought If taken previously at UF, the requirement is met.
 It cannot be waived otherwise.
 6 Two Quant Methods Courses.
 GEO6161 Intermediate Quant.
-Methods Geog (spring) AND GEOXXXX Advanced Quant Methods Geog.
-NOTE: IF you have not taken GEO6160 Intro Quantitative Methods Geography or its equivalent previously, you must take this course before starting the sequence.
-The intermediate and advanced sequence is the minimum requirement for doctoral students.
-If possible, the sequence should be taken in years 1 & 2.
-If you have not taken the Intro Quantitative Methods Geography or its equivalent, which is a prerequisite, you will be required to take this in addition, before taking the sequence.
-If either of the courses in the sequence have been taken, the student must provide the syllabus and get a WAIVER FORM signed from instructor for their graduate file in the department.
-If either of these courses are waived, the student must take an additional 6 CH of any Geography course (GEO, GEA, MET, GIS).
-6-8 Two methods/techniques courses in Geography (in addition to coursework from previous degrees) Choose from the following list: GEO5945 Field Methods in Geography GEO6938 Advanced Remote Sensing GEO6938 Appl.
-GIS for disease ecol. & epidemiology GEO6938 GIS Programming GIS5038C Remote Sensing GIS5107C Geog Info Sys Research GIS6104 Spatial Networks MET6752 Atmospheric Data Analysis GIS5028C Advanced Air Photo Interpretation GEO6938 Advanced Research Methods in Medical Geography
+Methods Geog AND GEO6166 Advanced Quant Methods for Spatial Analysis (6 CH) NOTE: IF you have not taken GEO6160 Intro Quantitative Methods Geography or its equivalent previously, you must take this course before starting the sequence.
+The Intermediate and Advanced Quantitative Methods sequence is the minimum requirement for doctoral students.
+The sequence should be taken in years 1 & 2.
+If you have not taken the Intro Quant Methods Geography or its equivalent, which is a prerequisite, you will be required to take this in addition, before taking the sequence.
+6-8 Two methods/techniques courses in Geography (in addition to coursework from previous degrees) Choose from the following list: GEO5945 Field Methods in Geography GEO6938 Advanced Remote Sensing GEO6938 GIS Programming GIS 6456C Appl.
+GIS for disease ecol. & epidemiology GIS5038C Remote Sensing GIS5107C Geog Info Sys Research GIS6104 Spatial Networks MET6752 Atmospheric Data Analysis GIS5028C Advanced Air Photo Interpretation GEO6455 Advanced Study Design in Medical Geography

-GEO6938 Spatial Econometrics Additional GEO/GEA/GIS/MET, get approval from graduate coordinator & advisor.
-6 GEA/GEO/GIS/MET Take at least 2 additional courses in Geography department that do not double other requirements 3 GEO6119 Proposal Writing in Proposal writing course in another department can be substituted Geography with the authorization of your advisor.
-9 NOT GEA/GEO/GIS/MET Take 9 credit hours minimum (21 hours maximum) outside of Geography.
+GEO6168 Spatial Econometrics Additional GEO/GEA/GIS/MET, get approval from graduate coordinator & advisor.
+6 GEA/GEO/GIS/MET Take at least 2 additional courses in Geography department that do not double other requirements.
+(MUST BE A COURSE, NOT READING HOURS) 3 GEO6119 Proposal Writing in Geography 9 NOT GEA/GEO/GIS/MET Take 9 credit hours minimum (21 hours maximum) outside of Geography.
 The expectation is that this course is not taught by a Geography faculty member.
 3 + GEO7979 Advanced Research Register in semester taking comprehensive exams and defending proposal.
 Unlimited credits count towards degree 3 + GEO7980 Doctoral Research Must be ABD to register Unlimited credits count towards degree.
 Must register for 3 hours in semester graduating (fall or spring).
 90 Hours needed for Degree Be sure ALL GEO6938 Special Topics courses have actual titles!
 39 Minimum GEA/GEO/GIS/MET A minimum of 39 of the 90 credit hours must be in Geography (GEA/GEO/GIS/MET).